Stirling-Tools/Stirling-Tools.github.io/docs/AI/AI-Tools.md

 ## Disable a capability

 All feature switches default to `true`.
-Turn one off under **Capabilities** in **Settings → AI → AI Engine**, or set it to `false` and restart Stirling PDF.
+Turn one off under **Capabilities** in **Settings → Server → AI Engine**, or set it to `false` and restart Stirling PDF.
 For example, to turn off document creation:

 <Tabs groupId="config-methods">
   <TabItem value="settings" label="Settings File">